 However, these are some of the important functions and common features you should look out for.

 - Real Time Information (RTI).
 To give an accurate, up- to-the-minute picture of tax paid and other deductions, the government introduced RTI.
 HMRC expects everyone to use only payroll software that is RTI compliant.

 - If you pay bonuses, commission and overtime, look for a system that can easily be customised to your business needs.
 If your payroll rarely changes, software that offers automated rules and scheduling will enable you to run the same processes every week or month with very little input.

 - With most people paid through BACS, you will want payroll software that can handle this, or you will have to set up a separate system to do so.

 - Be aware that not all systems will print out payslips, or send an Employer Payment Summary (EPS) report or Earlier Year Update (EYU) to HMRC.
 Again, all useful to have.

-- UK businesses are now required to automatically enrol employees into a pension scheme and make payroll deductions accordingly.
-So choosing software that can auto-enrol new employees and manage pension payments and records will be another time saver.
+- UK businesses are now required to automatically enroll employees into a pension scheme and make payroll deductions accordingly.
+So choosing software that can auto-enroll new employees and manage pension payments and records will be another time saver.